Lullaby of the Lilitu mood board

 The stranger’s jaw clenched, but he smiled and tilted his head, looking over Noir’s shoulder.
 He waved, wiggling his fingers.

-Noir turned to see her daughter’s little head peaking out of the bedroom and her chest tightened.
-She couldn’t let this monster near her child..
+Noir turned to see her daughter’s little head peeking out of the bedroom and her chest tightened.
+She couldn’t let this monster near her child.
 She ran back and scooped the girl into her arms and into the room, slamming the door behind them.

 “It’s okay, petite,” she whispered, rubbing the child’s shoulders.
 The girl snuggled on her lap as Noir sat on the edge of the bed.
 She rocked back and forth, humming a tune into her daughter’s ear.

-She began to sing the soft folk tune her mother and grandmother sang to her whenever she’d had a particularly frightening vision.
-Now, she sang it to her child in feverish repetition, praying as she went that it would imprint itself in the girl’s subconscious.
+She began to sing the soft folk tune her mother and grandmother had sung to her whenever she’d had a particularly frightening vision.
+Now, she sang it to her child in feverish repetition, praying as she did that it would imprint itself on the girl’s subconscious.